 Hudson hosts a Bird Celebration to recognize International Migratory Bird Day on the second weekend in May each year.
 This event is sponsored by Tropical Wings, a non-profit organization that supports bird education and conservation.
-The celebration includes a Friday evening program at the Phipps Center for the Arts, and a variety of outdoor activities in the St. Croix Valley on Saturday, including a morning of family-friendly activities at the Wisconsin Campus of Carpenter Nature Center (300 East Cove Road, Hudson).
+The celebration includes a Friday evening program at the Phipps Center for the Arts and a variety of outdoor activities in the St. Croix Valley on Saturday, including a morning of family-friendly activities at the Wisconsin Campus of Carpenter Nature Center (300 East Cove Road, Hudson).

-The websites of the following organizations provide information on birds, bird habitat, their migratory patterns, and on issues addressed in information at the links shown on the left side of this page:
+The websites of the following organizations provide information on birds, bird habitat, their migratory patterns, and issues addressed in information at the links shown on the left side of this page:

 - Bird City Wisconsin

 - Tropical Wings